ameftah20/Hw2/README.md

 # CSE360_TEAM36
-Repo for the team project in CSE360 F25 for team 36
+This is a Repository for Team 36 of CSE360 Fall 25 Inside here will be all the folders required for each phase of the team project